Craig Curran: Tranmere Rovers

 Ahead of the 2008–09 season, Curran stated he would improve his fitness to get first team football, as well as scoring goals.
-The work soon paid off when Curran scored two goals in his first four league games, against Hartlepool United on 16 August 2008 and Northampton Town on 30 August 2008.
+The work soon paid off when Curran scored two goals in his first four league game, against Hartlepool United on 16 August 2008 and Northampton Town on 30 August 2008.
 However, Curran suffered a groin injury, stomach muscle injury and back strain that kept him out for months.
 After making his return from injury in a reserve match against Bury on 14 March 2009, Curran made his first team return three days later, coming on as a substitute for Charlie Barnett in the 68th minute, in a 1–0 loss against Cheltenham Town.
 Having returned to the side Curran was hopeful that he could help the club achieve a play-off place.
 In the last game of the season, he scored his third goal of the season, in a 1–1 draw against Scunthorpe United, however the result saw the club miss out on the play-offs.
 Curran ended his 2008–09 season, making sixteen appearances and scoring three times.

 The 2009–10 season saw Curran regain his first team place after returning to fitness.
 He scored his first goal of the season, in the first round of the League Cup, in a 4–0 win over Grimsby Town on 11 August 2009.
 He then scored two goals in two games, against Huddersfield Town on 1 December 2009 and then four days on 5 December 2009, against Brentford.
 Two weeks later on 19 December 2009, Curran scored his third goal of the season, in a 2–0 win over Bristol Rovers.
-Curran then went on a run fifteen games without scoring which ended when he scored in a 3–1 win over Norwich City on 2 April 2010.
+Curran then went on a run of fifteen games without scoring which ended when he scored in a 3–1 win over Norwich City on 2 April 2010.
 Two weeks later on 17 April 2010, Curran scored his fifth goal of the season, in a 3–1 win over Exeter City.
 During the season Curran made fifty appearances, scoring six times in all competitions.

 At the end of the 2009–10 season, Curran was offered a new contract by the club.